ghost-language/website/docs/values.md

 "Hello, world!"
 ```

-## Nil
+## Null
-Ghost, like many languages, has a special value `nil`.
+Ghost, like many languages, has a special value `null`.
 It functions a bit like `void` in some languages: it indicates the absence of a value.
-If you call a method that doesn't return anything and get its return value, you get `nil` back.
+If you call a method that doesn't return anything and get its return value, you get `null` back.